-My pet was cared for by CDART or ALERT but I haven't been able to pick it up yet.
+My pet was cared for by ALERT but I haven't been able to pick my pet up yet.
 What do I do now?

 To find out more details about your pet's care or to retrieve your animal, call the agency that assisted when you were evacuated.